hannobraun/notebooks/documentation/build-process.md

 2. Use sandpaper to sand long side of the text block, opposite the spine.

-Use combination square from one of the side to figure out orientation, if necessary.
+Use combination square from one of the sides to figure out orientation, if necessary.

 3. Round all corners with the corner punch